 To achieve the above, several tools are used and experiences planned.
 Liturgical services and daily prayer are a major part in the life of every St. Patrick's student.
 All students attend Holy Mass each Friday and on Holy Days of Obligation that occur when school is in session.
-Students also attend Exposition, Adoration and Benediction of the Blessed Sacrament on the First Fridays of each month and are given the opportunity to receive the Sacrament of Reconciliation throughout the school year.
+Students attend Exposition, Adoration each Friday and Benediction as assigned.
+All students attend Benediction of the Blessed Sacrament on the First Fridays of each month.
+They are given the opportunity to receive the Sacrament of Reconciliation throughout the school year.
 Each class may be assigned to attend Adoration of the Blessed Sacrament on Thursday evenings once each month.